eco32i/ngs/README.rst

 CuffBase
 ========

-A Django project that takes the output of the `tophat/cufflinks pipeline <http://tophat.cbcb.umd.edu/>`_, builds an SQL database (by default MySQL) in much the same way `cummeRbund <http://compbio.mit.edu/cummeRbund/>`_ does and makes it available through the Web interface.
+A Django-based frontend for the persistent storage, analysis and visualization of the output of tophat/cufflinks pipeline.
+CuffBase takes the output of the `tophat/cufflinks pipeline <http://tophat.cbcb.umd.edu/>`_, builds an SQL database (by default MySQL) in much the same way `cummeRbund <http://compbio.mit.edu/cummeRbund/>`_ does and makes it available through the Web interface.
 Unlike cummeRbund, multiple pipeline runs can be stored in the same database.

 The primary goal of CuffBase is to make the results of cuffdiff pipeline accessible to a bench scientist.

 Provides *very limited* plotting facilities via matplotlib.